AaronTunney/PyKitMoney/README.md

 ![A photo of a Raspberry Pi Zero running PyKitMoney](/docs/pizero.jpeg)

 This README goes through the steps to take this code and turn it into a (hopefully) working pocket money display.
 I've found that guides to anything Raspberry Pi go out of date quickly so be sure to consult other sources (the official Raspberry Pi website, Stack Overflow and Google) if anything doesn't make sense or doesn't work.
+If everything goes smoothly, total setup time should be 1-2 hours and cost about £50.

 I am not an experienced Python programmer so my apologies to any professional Python coders who read my code. 🙈